Glenelg tram line: Routes

+Since 2019, the seasonal ADLOOP tram operates in the CBD between mid-February and mid-March, increasing access to the Adelaide Fringe and Adelaide Festival during "Mad March".
+The loop runs inside the free city tram zone on Friday and Saturday nights alongside the existing timetable, making use of turns at the King William Street/North Terrace junction not used in regular services.
+Trams originate at South Terrace, running along King William Street to Festival Plaza, then the eastern end of North Terrace to Botanic Gardens before returning to King William Street and South Terrace.

+Note: stops outside of the CBD that are currently closed for the level crossing removals, but are used in normal services, are shown crossed-out.

 Controversy

 Due to the increased popularity of the service beyond the city after the City West extension, the trams service dramatically exceeded its capacity, with over 100,000 extra trips for the three months from November 2007, compared the same period the previous year.
 This resulted in intensive overcrowding on board the trams, and many passengers were unable to board trams during peak hours.
 The extension of the tramway along King William Street and North Terrace was blamed by critics for increased congestion within the centre of Adelaide, but no actual evidence of this occurring was identified.

 There have been a small number of minor derailments along the tramway, including one on Melbourne Cup Day, 6 November 2007.
 On several occasions, some Flexity trams experienced breakdown problems.